tomprogers/common-query-parser/README.md

 - surround a set of words with quotes to treat it as a single term

 ```
+the searchers
+//> 2 terms: "the" & "searchers"

 "the searchers"
+//> 1 term: "the searchers"
 ```

 - prefix any term with a word and a colon to specify a named field for that term

 ```
 author:niven

+title:"The Long ARM of Gil Hamilton"
 ```

 - as with terms, surround a field name with quotes to treat several words as a single field name